JacopoCalvano/-Copia-di-Copia-di-Untitled14/More_details_on_feature_engineering.md

-# MORE DETAILS ON FEATURE ENGNINEERING
+# MORE DETAILS ON FEATURE ENGINEERING

 This file contains a brief description of the functions used for feature engineering (Section 2.I of the notebook)